murphynd/Mr.Robogers/README.md

 Input: "4"
 Output: "0, 1, 2, 3, 4"

+Spec: program can recognize indivdial numbers in a lager number input
+Input: 123
+Output: "1","2","3"

 Spec: The program returns numbers that start with 3 from list
 Input: "4"
 Output: "3"

-Spec: The program replaces a 3 with "Won't you be my neighbor?"
+Spec: The program replaces a 3 in array with "Won't you be my neighbor?"
 Input: "4"
 Output: "0, 1, 2, "Won't you be my neighbor?", 4"